Natural science: Earth science

 Although mining and precious stones have been human interests throughout the history of civilization, the development of the related sciences of economic geology and mineralogy did not occur until the 18th century.
 The study of the earth, particularly paleontology, blossomed in the 19th century.
-The growth of other disciplines, such as geophysics, in the 20th century, led to the development of the theory of plate tectonics in the 1960s, which has had a similar effect on the Earth sciences as the theory of evolution had on biology.
-Earth sciences today are closely linked to petroleum and mineral resources, climate research and to environmental assessment and remediation.
+The growth of other disciplines, such as geophysics, in the 20th century led to the development of the theory of plate tectonics in the 1960s, which has had a similar effect on the Earth sciences as the theory of evolution had on biology.
+Earth sciences today are closely linked to petroleum and mineral resources, climate research, and to environmental assessment and remediation.

 Atmospheric sciences

 Although sometimes considered in conjunction with the earth sciences, due to the independent development of its concepts, techniques, and practices and also the fact of it having a wide range of sub-disciplines under its wing, atmospheric science is also considered a separate branch of natural science.
 This field studies the characteristics of different layers of the atmosphere from ground level to the edge of the space.
 The timescale of the study also varies from day to century.
-Sometimes the field also includes the study of climatic patterns on planets other than earth.
+Sometimes, the field also includes the study of climatic patterns on planets other than Earth.

 Oceanography

-The serious study of oceans began in the early- to the mid-20th century.
-As a field of natural science, it is relatively young but stand-alone programs offer specializations in the subject.
+The serious study of oceans began in the early- to mid-20th century.
+As a field of natural science, it is relatively young, but stand-alone programs offer specializations in the subject.
 Though some controversies remain as to the categorization of the field under earth sciences, interdisciplinary sciences, or as a separate field in its own right, most modern workers in the field agree that it has matured to a state that it has its own paradigms and practices.